DuyDucNgo/Go-SSH-Router/README.md

 # SSH
-Want: using Golang to connect to Router
+Want: using Golang to connect to Router and
   run: show ip interface brief

 Scenario: